Web-Dev-Grp-Projects/DBMS/README.md

 The database will contain all the required details of the person and their present vaccination status.
 After each vaccination, they can download their vaccination certificates also.

 ## Screenshots of the website
+* HomePage

 ![homepage](https://user-images.githubusercontent.com/67872867/152632364-ba5f2ec1-aa33-41f0-bf95-2371249cc9ed.jpg)

 ## Use of the website
-With news, in late 2020, that vaccination against COVID-19 may be up to 95% effective, we have entered a new chapter in our fight against the disease.
+With news, in late 2020, that vaccination against COVID-19 may be up to 95% effective, we had entered a new chapter in our fight against the disease.
 Restrictions on movement and social contacts can recede as vaccine-acquired immunity reduces susceptibility to infection and transmission.
 A key determinant of this is the speed at which the population can be vaccinated.
 To facilitate rapid dissemination, many countries have considered mass vaccination centers.
 Ideally located in large spaces – conference venues or sporting arenas – these sites can immunize hundreds or possibly thousands of individuals each day.

 ## Advantages of this method
 * Keeping track of COVID vaccinated people.